g-rden/osf-mouse/README.md

 Fixed framerate like `-F 30`
 Low model quality. `--model -1` if blink detection isn't needed

+See line 210 for parameter tuning

+# osf-mouse.sh
 osf-mouse.sh is a little script for taking the camera input and creating a new camera device, which is then used as input for facetracker.py.
 If Ctrl-C is pressed often enough ffmpeg should have also stopped.
 The new camera is needed because with the original camera the update rate is half of the framerate.

 Dependency for osf-mouse.sh: v4l2loopback & ffmpeg